biennt/f5bigiponvngcloud/README.md

 Check your inbox, you will have an email from VNG Cloud team with detail of how to access your instance.<br>
 Example as the one below:
-![VNG Cloud Portal Login](/img/vng-bigip-logindetail.png) Adjusting your Security Group (inbound rules) to allow accessing ports 22/tcp, 8443/tcp for management of the instance itself.
-Other ports such as 80, 443 should be open for your application later on.
+![VNG Cloud Portal Login](/img/vng-bigip-logindetail.png) Adjusting your Security Group (inbound rules) to allow accessing ports 22/tcp, 8443/tcp for management interfaces of the instance itself.
+Other ports such as 80, 443 should be opened for your application later on.
 ![VNG Cloud Portal Login](/img/vng-securitygroup.png)
 ### Licensing your F5 BIGIP instance <a name="I3"></a>
 Access to the Web-based management interface of the F5 BIGIP instance as mentioned in the email from VNG Cloud team.<br>